 - 1. A student can take a literature exam as an elective unit of study.
-In a literature exam, a student reviews literature on a research topic that is not covered by theprogramme content. - 2.
+In a literature exam, a student reviews literature on a research topic that is not covered by the programme content. - 2.
 The student needs prior approval from the literature exam coordinator and the faculty supervisor.
 The (registration) procedure is published on FASoS Student Intranet. - 3.
 The student must compile a reading list consisting of books, texts and articles for the literature exam, in compliance with the regulations set forth in the Rules and Regulations. - 4.
-The maximum number of credits that can be awarded for (a) literature exam(s) is 12 ECTS.
+The maximum number of credits that can be awarded for (a) literature exam(s) is 12 credits.

-Article 3.8.4 Attendance and participation [not applicable]
+Article 3.8.4 Other non-FASoS components [not applicable]